flowscripter/dynamic-cli-framework/README.md

 - command options for each command do not include duplicate names or short aliases.
 - only the last positional for a command is defined as a vararg.
-- default values for complex options matched the nested property hierarchy.
+- default values for complex options match the nested property hierarchy.
 - paths to nested properties of complex options are unique.

 ## License